 When discussing past work experience, demonstrate that you take action based on clear evidence instead of assumptions and claims.

 HR tech is one of the fastest-growing software landscapes.
-You do not want to be left behind in terms of the ability to navigate and leverage these tools.
+You do not want to be left behind in your ability to navigate and leverage these tools and their trends.

 A good grasp of financial management is essential for two reasons: